amalcrypt/petrochat/README.md

 * **Plan-and-Execute Agent Workflow**: Powered by LangGraph, PetroChat uses an active state machine to reason about queries rather than a static pipeline.
 * **Intelligent Query Routing**: The agent decides if a query requires technical document retrieval or is a simple conversational greeting, saving compute and improving response time.
-* **Planner Agent & Query Decomposition**: For complex or multi-part questions, the agent breaks the prompt down into a series of smaller, independent sub-queries to execute iteratively.
+* **Planner Agent & Query Decomposition**: For complex or comparative questions, the agent forcefully breaks the prompt down into a series of smaller, independent sub-queries (e.g. Step 1 -> Retrieve X, Step 2 -> Retrieve Y, Step 3 -> Compare) to execute iteratively.
-* **Multi-Tool Selection**: The agent dynamically selects the best search tool for each specific sub-query (Semantic Vector Search, BM25 Keyword Search, or Web Search).
+* **Multi-Tool Selection**: The agent dynamically selects the best search tool for each specific sub-query, explicitly choosing between Vector (Chroma), BM25, Uploaded PDFs, or Web Search.
-* **Retrieval Reflection**: After searching, the agent actively reads the retrieved documents and grades their relevance.
-If local context is missing for a step, it autonomously triggers a Web Search fallback to fill the gap.
+* **Advanced Retrieval Reflection**: After searching, the agent reads the retrieved documents and performs active reasoning: *Did I collect enough evidence?
+What information is missing?* If local context is missing, it autonomously generates a highly-targeted `missing_query` and triggers a Web Search fallback.
-* **Source Prioritization & Synthesis**: When combining answers from multiple tools, the agent explicitly prioritizes official internal Standards (API, OSHA, BLM, Handbooks) as the ground truth over web search results.
+* **Strict Source Prioritization Hierarchy**: When combining answers, the agent explicitly prioritizes official internal standards as the ground truth over web search results using a strict weighted hierarchy (`ABB Handbook > Uploaded Docs > API Standards > OSHA > Web Search`).
 * **Hybrid Document Search**: Integrates semantic vector search (ChromaDB + `all-MiniLM-L6-v2`) and keyword search (Rank-BM25) to achieve high recall and precision.
 * **Agentic Routing over Re-ranking**: Eliminates the need for slow, heavy Cross-Encoder reranking models by dynamically routing queries to targeted databases and leveraging native LLM reasoning to extract relevant context.
-* **Self-Correction & Hallucination Guardrails**: The agent acts as its own critic, evaluating draft answers to ensure they are strictly grounded in context and properly resolve the user's question.
-It loops and retries if it hallucinates.
+* **Self-Correction & Infinite Loop Prevention**: The agent acts as its own critic, evaluating draft answers to ensure they are strictly grounded.
+It loops and retries if it hallucinates, but incorporates a strict `MAX_RETRIES` ceiling to prevent infinite loops on impossible queries.
 * **Conversational Memory**: Automatically reformulates follow-up queries using the last 3 turns of chat history, maintaining topic continuity in conversational mode.
 * **Page-Level Standard Citations**: Automatically maps document filenames to their respective international engineering standards, generating citations in standard formatting after every factual claim (e.g. `[API RP 54 (Well Drilling and Servicing Safety), Page 56]`).
 * **Sleek Streamlit Interface**: